hqng/hqng.github.io/_posts/2019-08-25-OTandInference-p2.md

 <a name="fig2.1"></a> <sub> <i>Fig2.1: Graphical model of Amortized VI.
 Dashed line indicates variational approximation.</i> </sub>
 </div>
 <br>
 Amortized VI reforms SVI structure to lower the cost.
-In particular, it  assumes that optimal $z_i$'s can be represented as a function of $x_i$s, $z_i = f(x_i)$, i.e. $z_i$s are features of $x_i$s.
+In particular, it  assumes that optimal $ \small z_i$'s can be represented as a function of $ \small x_i$s, $ \small z_i = f(x_i)$, i.e. $ \small z_i$s are features of $ \small x_i$s.
 Of course, local variational parameters are removed.
 Employing a function whose parameters are shared across all data points allows past computation to support future computation.
-Once the function is estimated (say, after few optimization steps), local variables obviously can be computed by passing new data points to $f(\cdot)$.
+Once the function is estimated (say, after few optimization steps), local variables obviously can be computed by passing new data points to $ \small f(\cdot)$.
 This is why we name it *amortized*.
-Function $f(\cdot)$ implements a deep neural network called *inference network* to make a powerful predictor.
+Function $ \small f(\cdot)$ implements a deep neural network called *inference network* to make a powerful predictor.

 ### <a name="Reparmeterize-MC"></a> Reparameterization and Monte Carlo